 dictionaries

-I think this is the most important data structure to know as it can hold all the other data structures and in your programming journey you will come across JSON which you can read and write as dictionaries in Python
+A dictionary also known as a Mapping contains key-value pairs, the values can be any Python object but not the keys.
+I think this is the most important data structure to know as it can hold all the other data structures.
+In your programming journey you will come across JSON_ which you can read and write as dictionaries in Python

 requirements